1136 Lane Hall

 The Bodies Politic: Women, Children, and Bio politics in Nationalist China

 My research examines the significance of women and children in Guomindang (Nationalist Party) nation-building efforts in China from 1927-1937.
 During this “Nanjing Decade,” the Guomindang aimed to revive the Chinese nation by strengthening the bodies of women and children.
 Textbooks, government policy, and censored news media charged women with producing and rearing virile sons capable of military service and healthy daughters who would become mothers themselves.
-I argue that the intersection of global, biomedical models of sexuality and local, state-supported Confucianism and the maintenance of healthy (heterosexual and reproductive) bodies a matter of both filial and national duty.
+I argue that the intersection of global, biomedical models of sexuality and local, state-supported Confucianism made the maintenance of healthy (heterosexual and reproductive) bodies a matter of both filial and national duty.

 Discursive Politics of Gender in Haiti